JoaquinTrinanes/GoSemaphore/README.md

  - `Value()` returns the semaphore current value.

  - `TryDown()` will attempt to decrement the semaphore value.
 If the operation was a success it will return true.
 Otherwise, it won't do anything and return false.
 Note that the goroutine won't block under any circunstances when calling this method.

+## Credits

+This small library was made all by myself in one day, in order to practice Go and with the hope of it being helpful.
+You may use it as you want, and i'll be happy to know where (and if) it's used :)